BCCHR-trainee-omics-group/StudyGroup/workshops/2020-10-29_intro_to_ewas/eope_ewas_workflow.md

     ## GSM2674417                  0                  0            1
     ## GSM2674418                  0                  0            1

-The object "model" consists of a table detailing which samples belong to which pathology group as well as the fetal sex.
+The object “model” consists of a table detailing which samples belong to which pathology group as well as the fetal sex.
 Since there are only two sexes, there is one column for whether the fetal sex is male (yes/no).
 Since there are five pathology groups, each group has its own column, with a yes/no indiciating whether the sample is part of that group.

-Feeding this table into the *lmFit()* function, along with an object containing our DNAm data, will ask limma to examine the relationship between DNA methylation and each of the five pathology groups one by one, as well as the relationship between DNA methylation and fetal sex. *eBayes()* will derive statistics such as p-values from this fit.
+Feeding this table into the *lmFit()* function, along with an object containing our DNAm data, will ask limma to examine the relationship between DNA methylation and each of the five pathology groups one by one, as well as the relationship between DNA methylation and fetal sex.
+*eBayes()* will derive statistics such as p-values from this fit.

 ``` r
 fit <- lmFit(methy, model)